 Create a daily writing practice.
 Reedsy

 Nathan Bransford says, don’t worry about spoilers in a query letter.

 Tiffany Yates Martin composes a letter: dear author ….
 It’s the writerly hug you didn’t know you needed!
 Fox Print Editorial

 Chris Winkle suggests seven easy conflicts for light stories.
 Then, Oren Ashkenazi analyzes Star Trek’s best antagonistic species.
 Mythcreants

-Thank you for visiting and I hope you came away with some fabulous resources to support your current work in progress.
+Thank you for spending some time with me, and I hope you found something to support your current work(s) in progress.

 Until Thursday, keep staying safe and well, my writerly friends!